Kafr Saba: Antiquity

-Ottoman era
+Ottoman Empire

 In 1596, Kafr Saba was part of the Ottoman Empire, nahiya (subdistrict) of Bani Sa'b under the administrative banner of Nablus Sanjak.
 It had a population of 42 households and an estimated 231 persons, all Muslim.
 The villagers paid a fixed tax rate of 33,3 % on agricultural products, including wheat, barley, goats and beehives, in addition to occasional revenues; a total of 8,314 akçe.
 3/24 the revenue went to a Waqf.

 In 1730, the Egyptian Sufi traveller al-Luqaimi visited Kafr Saba and saw the shrine for a local religious figure, the Tomb of Benjamin.
 In 1808, a riwāq or arcaded prayer hall was constructed, according to a now vanished inscription.
 This riwāq occupies the south side of the main enclosure of the shrine.

 In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Kafr Saba in the former confines of the Forest of Arsur (Ar. al-Ghaba) in the coastal plain west of the village.

 In the 1870s, the village of Kafr Saba was described as a village built of stone and adobe brick and was situated on a low hill.
 It contained a mosque and was surrounded by sandy ground with olive groves to the north.
 Its population was estimated to be 800.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiyah (sub-district) of Bani Sa'b.

 Part of the village was sold to the Jewish Colonisation Association during the Ottoman period.
 Jewish immigrants to Palestine established a moshava on the land and called it Kfar Saba.

-British Mandate era
+British Mandate

 In the 1922 census there were 546 villagers, all Muslim, increasing in the 1931 census to a population of 765, still all Muslims, in a total of 169 houses.